chinnkarahoi/vim-session-tree/README.md

 ---
 #### `:RedoSession` Command
-Undo :UndoSession
+Undo `:UndoSession`

 ---
 #### `:RestoreSession` Command
-Used from command line to restore last session that you quit vim in current working directory.
+Used with command line to restore last session that you quit vim in current working directory, which is `vim +RestoreSession`.
+You can add a alias for it for convenience.
-`vim -c RestoreSession`

 ### Options
 `g:session_tree_data_dir` Default: `~/.cache/vim-session-tree`